aniketsoni1/music-mood-app/README.md

 - **Librosa**: For analyzing and modifying audio files.
 - **Flask**: As the backend framework to handle requests and render HTML templates.

+## Text-to-Speech Feature

+The app includes a Text-to-Speech feature that allows users to listen to the recommended songs.
+This feature is implemented using the browser's built-in `SpeechSynthesis` API, which is part of the Web Speech API.
+The voices available for synthesis depend on the browser and operating system, and may include Google voices on certain platforms.

 ## Setup Instructions

 ### 1. Clone the Repository